|

 On

-page 52 there is a charter of 1331 in which the bishop
+is a charter of 1331 in which the bishop gave William

-gave William Irvine the lands of Dulmayoch and Petbracher
+Irvine the lands of Dulmayoch and Petbracher next to

-next to the forest of Drum, along with rights of pasture,
+the forest of Drum, along with rights of pasture, for

 On